heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/PRESENTATION.md

 ### Group composition

-- 2 students per group
+- 2 or 3 students per group
 - Create a GitHub Discussion to:
   - Announce your group members
   - Announce your idea (even a draft is fine)